-Answer: As previously noted, there has been a great deal of public attention, press articles, Congressional hearings and increased awareness to the threat of cyberattacks against the bulk power system.
+Answer: As previously noted, there has been a great deal of public attention, press articles, Congressional hearings and increased awareness to the threat of physical attacks and cyberattacks against the bulk power system.
 The identity of entities that place the public at risk by violating cybersecurity standards is critical to the public understanding of the effectiveness of existing standards.